kkrmno/imgrb/README.md

 ```

 For a full list of predefined keywords and more details, see the png specification: https://www.w3.org/TR/2003/REC-PNG-20031110/#11textinfo
+These predefined keywords should be used where appropriate, but if no predefined keyword fits, you can use any 1-79 byte long character string without
+leading or trailing spaces using only printable Latin-1 characters and spaces.
+The `text` string should also use the Latin-1 character set.

 The `add_text` method expects Latin-1 (ISO-8859-1) characters.
 If you need to store UTF-8 encoded text, use `add_international_text` instead.
 See details on the iTXt chunk here: https://www.w3.org/TR/2003/REC-PNG-20031110/#11iTXt